alexgutscher26/MonitorFlow/SECURITY.md

    - Steps to reproduce the issue
    - Affected versions
    - Any potential mitigations you've identified
+   - Impact assessment (if possible)
+   - Any relevant screenshots or proof-of-concept code

 ### What to Expect

 - **Initial Response**: We aim to acknowledge receipt of your vulnerability report within 24 hours
 - **Status Updates**: You will receive updates on the progress every 3-5 business days
 - **Resolution Timeline**: We strive to resolve critical issues within 30 days of disclosure
+- **Severity Assessment**: Issues will be assessed using the [CVSS scoring system](https://www.first.org/cvss/)
+- **CVE Assignment**: Critical vulnerabilities will be assigned CVE numbers when applicable

 ### Bug Bounty Program

 We currently do not offer a bug bounty program.
-However, we deeply appreciate the security research community's efforts and will acknowledge security researchers who report valid vulnerabilities in our security advisory page.
+However, we deeply appreciate the security research community's efforts and will:
+- Acknowledge security researchers in our security advisory page
+- Provide detailed credit in security advisories
+- Issue security researcher certificates for significant findings

 ## Security Best Practices

-When using MonitorFlow, we recommend following these security best practices:
+When using our software, we recommend following these security best practices:

+### Authentication & Access
-1. Always use the latest supported version
+1. Always use strong, unique passwords
-2. Enable two-factor authentication if available
+2. Enable two-factor authentication (2FA)
+3. Regularly rotate API keys and access tokens
+4. Implement the principle of least privilege for all accounts

+### System Security
+1. Keep all dependencies and packages up to date
+2. Always use the latest supported version
-3. Regularly review your security settings
+3. Regularly update your operating system and security patches
-4. Keep your API keys and credentials secure
+4. Use secure, encrypted connections (HTTPS/TLS)

+### Monitoring & Auditing
+1. Enable and regularly review audit logs
-5. Monitor your application logs for suspicious activity
+2. Monitor your application logs for suspicious activity
+3. Set up automated security alerts
+4. Conduct regular security assessments

+### Data Protection
+1. Encrypt sensitive data at rest and in transit
+2. Regularly backup your data
+3. Implement proper data retention policies
+4. Follow data protection regulations (GDPR, CCPA, etc.)

 ## Security Updates

+### Update Process
-Security updates are released as soon as possible when a vulnerability is found.
-These updates are published through our standard release channels with detailed release notes highlighting the security fixes.
+1. Security updates are released as soon as possible when a vulnerability is found
+2. Critical updates are fast-tracked and released out of band if necessary
+3. All security updates are clearly marked in release notes
+4. Detailed advisories are published for critical vulnerabilities

+### Update Notifications
+- Subscribe to our security advisory mailing list
+- Follow our security announcements on GitHub
+- Enable automatic update notifications in your installation

+## Incident Response

+In case of a security incident:
+1. We will notify affected users within 24 hours of confirmation
+2. Provide detailed impact analysis and mitigation steps
+3. Issue emergency patches if required
+4. Publish post-incident reports for major security events

+## Contact

+- Security Email: <security@MonitorFlow.com>